joshcanhelp/josh-to-11/content/post/95-trying-to-learn-photoshop-heres-what-to-concentrate-on.md

 wpid: 906
 ---

-# Trying to learn Photoshop?
-Here's what to concentrate on

 A while ago (at this point, a long while ago) I asked a question on the Art &amp; Design forums on VWVortex.com (seems like an odd place to get advice but there are some very talented individuals).
 I was stumbling through Photoshop and wanted to know what I should learn next.
 With all the tutorial sites out there these days, the problem isn’t finding something to learn, it’s figuring out which skill to concentrate on.